Bug #1845

 as defaults and allow the user to type something in if need be

-Updated by Laura Downey almost 20 years ago
+Updated by Laura Downey about 20 years ago

 Precisely, combo boxes are great little widgets that provide users a set of